cmsc330fall23/cmsc330fall23/projects/project1.md

 - Cleaner code
 - Abstraction

 Implement the functions below using higher order functions.
 All code for these functions should be in their own file called `hof.py`.
+There are a few function headers inside the src file `hof.py` which are not required, but may be useful for the required functions.
+The only required functions for the `hof.py` file are the ones listed below.

 ### HOF and Lambda Practice